 Much like leasing vs. buying a car, that payment never goes away for the duration of time you’re using the software.
 This can become costly as you grow and add employees to the system or increase your transaction volume.

-Cloud ERP also may involve a data transfer cost, which is primarily about outbound transactions.
+Cloud-based ERP also may involve a data transfer cost, which is primarily about outbound transactions.
 Most cloud providers charge on a GB basis, so if you regularly download documents, those are expenses on top of your subscription fee.

-Benefits of Cloud ERP
+Benefits of Cloud-Based ERP Solutions

 Cloud and on-premise ERP each have their benefits.
 The best choice for you will depend on your organization’s digital strategy.